Children + Youth

 Story For All Ages

 A key component of both our 8:30 and 10:30 worship services throughout the year is a segment where kids gather in front to hear the stories of our faith told in a manner more easily grasped by our littlest parishioners.
 The Story For All Ages is designed to make the core values of our faith as concrete and understandable as possible, thereby offering a deeper understanding of God to all.
+During this time of Covid, we invite the kids to gather close to the livestream with our colorful cardboard kids!

 Birth through age 5, Sundays from 8:30-11:30